krbnite/krbnite.github.io/_posts/2018-02-08-Crontab-Backups.md

 about your Linux server.
 More importantly, their managers and higher-ups are asking questions.
 Things are changing, and they might change quick: your lovely days of sole propietorship are coming to an end!

 One solution might be to make user accounts for them...
 But how?
-I'm not a... \*ahead\* I mean, in this scenario, \*you\* are not a Linux administrator.
+I'm not a... \*ahem\* I mean, in this scenario, \*you\* are not a Linux administrator.
 Sure, you hack around and you can probably do a quick Google search to figure some things out.
 But it still feels icky, and you don't know how much time you have!